plamber/plamber.github.io/_posts/2020-01-09-How-do-I-authenticate-against-Azure-AD-using-React-SPA-and-ASP-NET-Core.md

   - In case you configured a single tenant application, replace *common* in the *authority* value with **youTenantID**

 ## Key aspects in the code
-The app is using the [React project template with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-3.1&tabs=visual-studio) as basis.
+The app is using the [React project template with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-3.1&tabs=visual-studio) as a basis.
 I just removed the unnecessary *Weather* controllers and added some minor things.

 ### Install the required client-side libraries
 I used NPM to install the necessary client-side libraries. *msal* is used to get MSAL.JS while *@microsoft/microsoft-graph-client* is used for the Microsoft Graph integration part.